| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 type:

-To add a new record use command ‘--add’ (‘-a’).
+To add a new record use the ‘--add’ (‘-a’) option.
 Additional data are specified via the following options:

 Specify configuration file to be used for this user.